London Borough of Croydon: Twinning

 The London Borough of Croydon is twinned with the municipality of Arnhem which is located in the east of the Netherlands.
 The city of Arnhem is one of the 20 largest cities in the Netherlands.
 They have been twinned since 1946 after both towns had suffered extensive bomb damage during the recently ended war.
 There is also a Guyanese link supported by the council.

 Investment in the tobacco industry

-In September 2009 it was revealed that Croydon Council had around £20m of its pension fund for employees invested in shares in Imperial Tobacco and British American Tobacco.
+In September 2009 it was revealed that Croydon Council had around £5.66 million of its pension fund for employees invested in shares in British American Tobacco.
 Members of the opposition Labour group on the council, who had banned such shareholdings when in control, described this as "dealing in death" and inconsistent with the council's tobacco control strategy.

+In 2014, it was reported that the Croydon Council had divested its pension funds from tobacco-related holdings, in addition to nuclear power and weapons.

+Freedom of the Borough

+The following people and military units have received the Freedom of the Borough of Croydon.